Andrew Stockdale

-Andrew James Kenneth Stockdale (born 20 July 1976) is an Australian singer, musician, songwriter, and record producer.
+Andrew James Stockdale (born 20 July 1976) is an Australian singer, musician, songwriter, and record producer.
 He is best known as the lead vocalist, lead guitarist, and only continuous member of the rock band Wolfmother.

 Early life

 Andrew James Stockdale was born in Brisbane on 20 July 1976.
 He was raised in Ashgrove and attended Ashgrove State School, The Gap State High School and Kelvin Grove State College.
 He briefly lived with his family in the Wimbledon Village area of London, where he attended Wimbledon Middle School, and holds dual Australian and British citizenship due to his father being an English man from Barrow-in-Furness.

 Career

 Wolfmother

 Stockdale is best known as the lead vocalist, lead guitarist, and only continuous member of the rock band Wolfmother, which he founded in 2004.
 In 2007, he won "Songwriter of the Year" at the APRA Awards along with his bandmates.

 On 24 October 2020, Stockdale performed "Joker & the Thief" at the AFL Grand Final.